hatninja/AOCS/README.md

-# AOCS
-This is a Attorney Online 2 server written in pure lua using luasocket.
+This is a chat server written in pure lua with the help of [luasocket](https://aiq0.github.io/luasocket/index.html).
+It is intended for use with [AO2](https://github.com/AttorneyOnline), and supports basic roleplay features.

-### Set-up
+AOCS aims to create a simplified server experience, with a focus on few but high-quality features.
+For a more fully-featured server, check out the previous [AOLS2](https://github.com/hatninja/AOLS2).

+## Setting Up
 Note that this project is still in an early state, and is not ready to be used outside of development.

-__Running:__
+#### Requirements:
+You can find `lua` and `luarocks` through your distribution's package manager.
+Install luasocket using `luarocks install luasocket`.

+#### Running:
-1. Clone the source to any location.
+1. Clone this repository.
-2. Rename the folder "Config" to be lowercase "config"
+2. Duplicate `default_config/` and name the new folder as "config"
+3. Run by executing `run.sh`
-3. Run using the shell script `run.sh`, or with lua directly on `init.lua`
+ * Alternatively, run with lua directly on `init.lua` (Make sure the current directory is the containing folder.)

 ### License

-This project is under the MIT License.
-See [LICENSE.md](./LICENSE.md) for detail.
+This project and its included libraries are under the [MIT License](./LICENSE.md).

-Additionally, the following libraries are included inside the project:

 [sha1.lua](https://github.com/kikito/sha1.lua)
 Copyright (c) 2013 Enrique García Cota + Eike Decker + Jeffrey Friedl

 [bitop-lua](https://github.com/AlberTajuelo/bitop-lua)
 Copyright (c) 2008-2011 David Manura.